voxpupuli/puppet-cassandra/README.md

 See also `seed_provider_class_name`.

-The value can be provided as a sting of comma-delimited string (e.g.
+The value can be provided as a comma-delimited string of IPs (e.g.
 "ip1,ip2,ip3") or as an array of entries (e.g. ["ip1", "ip2"]).

 Default value '127.0.0.1'